DanielCerquera13/DanielCerquera13/README.md

 💡 &nbsp;I am passionate about technology\
 🎓 &nbsp;I'm currently studying Telematic Engineering at the ICESI University of Cali, Colombia.\
-🌱 &nbsp;.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at avsingh@umass.edu!
-I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
-I'm open to feedback and suggestions!
+✍️ &nbsp;I like to keep learning more every day \
+🍃 &nbsp;In my free time I enjoy spending time with my family, exercising, appreciating the environment and listening to music.\
+🏁 &nbsp; One of my main skills is teamwork, I think that brainstorming allows us to have a broader view at the time of solving a problem and meet the objective.

 ### 🛠 &nbsp;Technologies